-The care and security of the UNLV Marjorie Barrick Museum's cultural collections are the responsibility of the program director and collection manager.
+The care and security of the UNLV Marjorie Barrick Museum of Art's cultural collections are the responsibility of the program director and collection manager.
 Care of the collections encompasses proper handling of collections in storage and on exhibit, maintenance of proper storage facilities and conditions, controlled access to the collections and security procedures that ensure protection of the collections, establishment of a regular inventory system, and assessing and serving the conservation needs of the collections.

 Professional curatorial practices will be followed at all times by any staff member handling objects from the collection or loaned objects.

 - No object will be stored or exhibited in a way that causes harm to the preservation of the object.